 During this guide you will get a better idea for your app.
 The publishing process on the stores of Google Play and Apple App Store will be covered too.

 What are your goals?
 What problem do you want to solve?
 What is your target audience?

-Your goal may be to develop an app for iOS out of existing website or help yourself with some tasks, hobby etc. The app idea may come from all sorts of everyday situations too, but you need to keep in mind that it needs to be useful.
+Your goal may be to develop an app for iOS out of existing website or help yourself with some tasks, hobby etc. The app idea may come from all sorts of everyday situations.
+Keep in mind that it should be useful.